National Popular Vote

 Direct election of the President could be accomplished a couple of ways:

-- Change the U.S. Constitution to a direct election for the President including provisions for a national runoff election in the event no candidate received 40% of the vote.
+- Federal: Change the U.S. Constitution to a direct election for the President including provisions for a national runoff election in the event no candidate received 40% of the vote.
 (This is very hard to do.)

-- Or, the states could pass laws that would recognize the winner of the election is the candidate who receives the most votes in all 50 states and D.C.
+- Or, States: The states could pass laws that would recognize the winner of the election is the candidate who receives the most votes in all 50 states and D.C.

 The National Popular Vote Interstate Compact is an agreement between states that guarantees the Presidency to the candidate who receives the most popular votes in all 50 states (and D.C.)
 State legislatures replace current state-level tally, "winner-take-all" laws with a law that directs all their state electors to choose as President the candidate who is the national popular vote winner.
 The bill would not take effect until enacted by states possessing a majority of the electoral votes -- 270 electoral votes.
 This bill does not abolish the Electoral College.

-September 2019 - The National Popular Vote Interstate Compact has been enacted into law in 15 states and the District of Columbia, totaling 196 electoral votes.
-The compact will take effect when enacted by states with 74 more electoral votes.
-IF NPV legislation would pass in the Missouri legislature, then it would add 10 electoral votes to the total.
+Minnesota just became the 16th state to enact the National Popular Vote Interstate Compact into law, with a total of 205 of the required 270 electoral votes.
+The compact will take effect when enacted by states with 65 more electoral votes.
+If NPV legislation would pass in the Missouri legislature, it would add another 10 electoral votes to the total.